nhoening/StoSim/doc/tut/remote.rst

 it fetches the results.
 Then, plots are made locally, like usual.

-.. note:: The ``cpus``-setting gives you the opportunity to balance the workloadds better.
+.. note:: The ``cpus``-setting gives you the opportunity to balance the workloads better.
           This makes sense if some of your servers have more CPUs than the others (or you want to keep a CPU free on your own or your colleagues computer).
           If all your servers have the same amount of CPUs, better leave it all at ``1``.